 Research Interests – Fan attendance; College football rivalries; History and geography of sport in United States

-Dr. Allman received a Bachelor’s degree in Marketing from Glenville State College and her Master’s in Business Administration from Fairmont State University.
+Dr. Lewis received a Bachelor’s degree in Marketing from Glenville State College and her Master’s in Business Administration from Fairmont State University.
 She went on to obtain her PhD in Hospitality Management from Iowa State University.
 Prior to teaching at Troy University, she taught at Glenville State College.
-Dr. Allman worked in the hospitality industry for several years as a hotel property manager prior to teaching in higher education.
+Dr. Lewis worked in the hospitality industry for several years as a hotel property manager prior to teaching in higher education.
 She teaches courses focused on hospitality management including: HR Management in Hospitality, Hotel Management, Hospitality Service, and Leisure in Society.

 Research Interests - Thanatourism (Dark Tourism), Motivations and Intentions of Tourists, Hotel Servicescapes